-Tiny houses are growing in popularity as people not only learn more about them but also seek to experience a simpler life.
-After all, in the United States, 68% of tiny home owners have no mortgage, compared to only 23% of traditional home owners.
-Although the trade off in size is very noticeable, for many it comes down to what they are willing to lose (and gain) in the exchange.
+Tiny houses have been growing in popularity in recent years, as people are increasingly seeking a simpler and more affordable life.
+After all, in the United States, 68% of tiny homeowners have no mortgage, compared to only 23% of traditional homeowners.
+Although the tradeoff in size is significant, for many, it comes down to what they are willing to lose (and gain) in the exchange.

-The average American home is about 2,600 square feet, while tiny homes can range between 100 – 400 square feet.
-Tiny houses can be built completely off the grid with a couple of modifications, but typically they require the use of propane to help heat them in the colder months.
+The average American home is about 2,600 square feet, while tiny homes can range between 100-400 square feet.
+Tiny houses can be built completely off-the-grid with just a couple of modifications, but typically they still require propane to provide some heat in the colder months.
 This comes at a cost of between $5 and $10 a month for heating.
 When building, one also has the choice of hooking up to city water or putting in a rainwater collection unit with a filtration system.

-Tiny homes can cost anywhere between $8,000 and $30,000 depending on how big you make them and what sort of amenities you add.
-While typically, tiny houses are designed for a simple, basics-only lifestyle, it doesn’t mean you can’t make them as luxurious as you like.
+Tiny homes can cost anywhere between $8,000 and $30,000, depending on how big you make them and what sort of amenities you add.
+While typically, tiny houses are designed for a simple, basics-only lifestyle, this doesn’t mean you can’t make them as luxurious as you like.

 Tiny homes can be built almost anywhere and usually do not require a permit to be built, especially if they remain on a trailer or wheels.
 They can make for a perfect getaway home or even travel home if moving from state to state or country to country.

-In Madison, Wisconsin, a group of people created a little tiny home community for the homeless, providing a potential solution for not just the homeless but also temporary housing needs and travellers.
+In Madison, Wisconsin, a group of people created a little tiny home community for the homeless, providing a potential solution for not just the homeless, but also temporary housing and traveller needs.

 A More Luxurious Model

-Chris Heininge is the creator of this 280 square foot tiny house.
-In his younger years Chris spent a lot of time living in Japan, where he learned the art of living in a minimal yet beautiful and simplistic way.
+Chris Heininge created this 280-square-foot tiny house.
+In his younger years, Chris spent a lot of time in Japan, where he learned the art of living in a minimal yet beautiful and simplistic way.

 He built this more luxurious tiny home with what seem to be flavours from his past.
 A person living in a home like this would have many of the modern amenities they are accustomed to, just in a smaller fashion.